Satisficing Paths to Equilibrium, Generalized Weakly Acyclic Games, and Learning: Introduction

-\textbf{Contributions:} This paper presents Generalized Weakly Acyclic Games (GenWAGs).
-In Theorem~\ref{theorem:Markov-chain} we show that GenWAGs coincide exactly with the class of games for which a specific Markov chain converges to a pure Nash equilibrium.
-In Theorems~\ref{theorem:two-player-sufficient-condition} and \ref{theorem:n-player-sufficient-condition}, we provide sufficient conditions for guaranteeing that a normal-form game is a GenWAG.
+\textbf{Contributions.} \begin{itemize} \item[(i)] This paper introduces a class of games which allow for convergence to equilibria via a satisficing policy revision process.
+We show that this class generalizes weakly acyclic games (which include team games and potential games); in view of this we refer to these games as Generalized Weakly Acyclic Games (GenWAGs). \item[(ii)] In Theorem~\ref{theorem:Markov-chain} we show that GenWAGs coincide exactly with the class of games for which a specific Markov chain converges to a pure Nash equilibrium. \item[(iii)] In Theorem \ref{theorem:2-player-sufficient-condition} for 2-players, and Theorem \ref{Cond0Thm} for $n$-players, we provide sufficient conditions for guaranteeing that a normal-form game is a GenWAG.
 We also provide the first negative results in the theory of satisficing and demonstrate that our generalization is non-trivial: we provide an example of a game that is not weakly acyclic but is a GenWAG, showing that the generalization is strict, and we provide examples of games that are not GenWAGs but nevertheless admit a pure Nash equilibrium, showing that our class of GenWAGs is a strict subset of the set of games admitting a pure Nash equilibrium.
-Finally, we identify an open question on sufficient conditions for games with three or more players.
+We also show that the normal game framework does carry over to the Markov game setting by viewing stationary policies as actions, and we show that GenWAGs strictly generalize weakly acyclic games. \item[(iv)] We present positive implications for multi-agent learning with local action/policy information: In particular, for stochastic games with local information under stationary policies, we show that a Q-learning policy revision process similar to that shown in \citet{ArslanYukselTAC16} converges to equilibrium if the game is GenWAG.
+We further discuss extensions to the case with mixed strategies, $\epsilon$-satisficing, and present several research directions. \item[(v)] We thus provide a systematic characterization of games which allow for convergence to equilibria, and an associated stochastic analysis ensuring independent learning (where there is no action information sharing) towards equilibria. \end{itemize}